Moh7ven/backend/README.md

 ## BACKEND

-In this, learned backend with nodejs, express, mongoDB form openclassroom.
+In this, i learned backend with nodejs, express, mongoDB from openclassroom.